oscarbenjamin/txt2bb/README.md

 [here](https://www.csustan.edu/sites/default/files/blackboard/FacultyHelp/Documents/UploadingQuestions.pdf).

 ### NOTES:

+If the question should contain a linebreak, start each new line with `>`.

+If you wish to ignore a linebreak in the input file preced the line with `<`.

 For question type `JUMBLED_SENTENCE`, the choices are listed as answers, followed by any variables they correspond to.
 The variables appear after a second colon and are separated by commas if multiple variables correspond to